 When you're scrolling through your phone over your morning coffee, it pays to visit blogs that write about Disney for parents.
 Sites like WDW Prep School and Disneylists.com offer valuable tips and knowledge for parents who may otherwise have no idea where to start.

-Pro tip: I know these content creators will be uploading some fantastic advice for parents visiting Galaxy's Edge, because they were each at the media preview of Batuu I attended!
+Pro tip: I know these content creators have uploaded some fantastic advice for parents visiting Galaxy's Edge, because they were each at the media previews of Batuu I've attended!

 Delilah Dawson tells a story of the secret history of Batuu in her book "Black Spire," while Zoraida Cordova's "A Crash of Fate" is a young adult novel that tells the story of two friends who grew up together in Batuu then reunited.
 There's also a series of Galaxy's Edge comic books, giving all types of readers a way to get excited about the land before they arrive.